mhambric/Beyond_Campus/README.md

 `npm start` starts the backend with Node without automatically restarting it.

+## Technologies and Libraries

+This project uses:

+* HTML
+* CSS
+* JavaScript
+* React
+* Vite
+* React Router
+* Node.js
+* Express
+* CORS
+* Helmet
+* dotenv
+* Nodemon
+* Vercel

+The About page in the app includes more information about the project technologies, libraries, design credit, and image credits.

 ## Security

 The backend uses Helmet to add security related HTTP headers.

-CORS is configured so that the backend only accepts browser requests from:
+CORS is configured so that the backend only accepts browser requests from the frontend.

+For local development, the frontend usually runs at:

 ```text
 http://localhost:5173